-Data and Specimen Transfers:
+Data Transfers:

-- Data that is leaving Ohio State, which is typically a coded-limited or de-identified dataset, requires a reviewed and signed Data Use Agreement (DUA) to be in place with the Office of Innovation and Economic Development (formerly "TCO") or the Office of Legal Affairs before information can be shared. - Specimens that are leaving Ohio State require a reviewed and signed Material Transfer Agreement (MTA) to be in place with the same offices. - Labels on specimen containers leaving OSU should be de-identified and contain no patient identifiers. - University data and specimens must be transferred in a secure manner.
-Data would be shared via electronic data capture systems like REDCap, encrypted emails, and secure file transfer protocol (sftp).
-Specimens could be transferred via a package delivery service (e.g., UPS, FedEx), courier, etc.
+- Study team members (any roles other than PI) that distribute data from the repository to researchers not listed on the protocol must be trained and annually certified as an OSUWMC trained and certified honest broker. - OSU investigators must sign a repository Data Use Agreement (DUA) before accessing data. - Data entering or leaving Ohio State, which is typically a coded-limited or de-identified dataset, requires a reviewed and signed a separate DUA to be in place with the Office of Innovation and Economic Development (formerly "TCO") or the Office of Legal Affairs before information can be shared. - Data shared outside of the university must be transferred in a secure manner (e.g., central electronic data capture system like REDCap, encrypted email, secure file transfer protocol (sftp)).